CoolPointerException/Amigo/README.md

   ]
 }
 ```
 > If we could achieve this, then we could create actions which would automatically modify the files.
-This would probably require some prompt engineering or fine-tuning of models (currently the have troubles with determine lineNumber)
+This would probably require some prompt engineering or fine-tuning of models (currently Models have trouble to determine lineNumber)

 ## Donations